 Incidental music is part of the DNA of this episode, giving it an uneasy atmosphere.
 The dreamlike and eerie background to Space City is as much of an example of world building as the cues used in ‘Duel.’
 It’s both memorable and distinctive.
-It was even given it’s own title – ‘Background Music on Space City’ and ran for almost 11 minutes.
-There is also some mysterious vibraphone leaden music for the telepathic scenes for Cally.
-Meanwhile Richard Yeoman-Clark provides perhaps his most delicate work, a foreshadowing of the more ethereal and organic sounds created by his successor Elizabeth Parker, whose contribution would commence in a few episode from now (in production order.)
+It was even given its own title – ‘Background Music on Space City’ and ran for almost 11 minutes.
+There is also some mysterious vibraphone/synth leaden music for the telepathic scenes for Cally.
+Meanwhile Richard Yeoman-Clark provides perhaps his most delicate work, a foreshadowing of the more ethereal and organic sounds created by his successor Elizabeth Parker, whose contribution would commence in a few episodes from now (in production order.)

 HOW TO SELL THIS TO A NON BELIEVER?

 White linen and big hair, complete with cloth sac addict wear.

 The transition from Cally’s mind to Space City, Avon’s ‘Next, please’, and any scene where Gan questions Blake’s strategy.